Italian Market, Philadelphia: History

 9th Street, frequently referred to simply as The Italian Market, has its origins as a marketplace in the late 19th and early 20th centuries.
 The area, outside the original boundaries of William Penn's planned city, was an area for immigrants to settle.
 Italians began to move into the area around 1884, when Antonio Palumbo began receiving Italian immigrants into his boardinghouse.
 Shops along 9th Street opened up shortly after to cater to the new Italian community and have remained in the area to this day, with many of the present vendors tracing the founding of their businesses back to the first decade of the 20th century.

 The area continues to attract new immigrants as a significant number of Vietnamese, Korean, Chinese and Mexican-run businesses have joined the traditional Italian shops in the market.
 Many new Mexican stores have opened up around the market.
 Many Latino immigrants also work in the market.

 The market also plays host to the annual Italian Market Festival with music, activities, and food.

 One of several curb markets established in the early 20th century offering fresh produce and a variety of ethnic specialty foods, it has evolved into a popular Philadelphia icon.
 On October 12, 2007, the Market was honored by the dedication of a Pennsylvania State Historical Marker as the "South 9th Street Curb Market" at the NE corner of 9th and Christian Streets.

-An unofficial historical marker was erected just in front of the since-removed Frank Rizzo mural at 9th & Montrose Sts in 2008.
+An unofficial historical marker was erected just in front of the since-removed Frank Rizzo mural at 9th and Montrose Sts in 2008.
 The marker, entitled "The Italian Market," briefly explains about the Italian market area forming a business association in the early 1900s.
 The officers of the association were of central and southern Italian and eastern Sicilian heritages.
 The other members of the association were of northern and eastern European, Lebanese and Asian heritages.

-Today and Pop Culture References

-The outdoor market features bright colorful metal awnings covering the sidewalks where vendors of fruit, vegetables, fish, and housewares conduct business year-round.
-Ground floor shops in traditional Philadelphia rowhouses line the street.
-Many owners had originally lived above their shops, and many still do.

-The market is open year-round, generally from 9 am to 5 pm, though outdoor stands and cafes often open earlier, and restaurants serve patrons late into the evening.
-Many businesses are open until lunchtime on Sunday, and closed Monday.